Progent: Securing AI Agents with Privilege Control: Experimental Evaluation

-\cref{fig:agentdojo} shows the results of \system{}, prior defenses, and a baseline with no defense on AgentDojo. \system{} demonstrates a substantial improvement in security by reducing ASR from the baseline's 39.9\% to 0\%.
-This 0\% ASR is a provably guaranteed result because \system{} uses a set of deterministic security policies.
-Additionally, \system{} maintains consistent utility scores in both no-attack and under-attack scenarios, showing that its privilege control mechanisms effectively enhance security without sacrificing agent utility.
-Empirically, \system{} significantly outperforms prior defenses. \texttt{tool\_filter} suffers from higher utility reduction and ASR because its coarse-grained approach of ignoring tool arguments either blocks an entire tool, harming utility, or allows it completely, causing attack success.
-We also observe that the three prompt injection detectors (\texttt{transformers\_pi\_detector}, \texttt{DataSentinel}, and \texttt{Llama Prompt Guard 2}) are ineffective.
-While they might perform well on datasets similar to their training distributions, they fail to generalize to AgentDojo, exhibiting high rates of false positives and negatives.
-Last but not least, among all evaluated defenses, only \system{} provides provable security guarantees.
+\cref{fig:agentdojo} shows the results on AgentDojo for \system{}, prior defenses, and a baseline for which no defense is applied. \system{} significantly reduces ASR from 39.9\% with the no defense baseline to 1.0\%, while maintaining utility scores in both no-attack and under-attack scenarios.
+This means \system{} successfully enforces the principle of least privilege, allowing tool calls necessary for completing the user task while blocking malicious tool calls.
+The comparison also highlights \system{}'s overall superiority over previous defense mechanisms. \texttt{\seqsplit{tool\_filter}} suffers from higher utility reduction and ASR because its coarse-grained approach of ignoring tool arguments either blocks an entire tool, harming utility, or allows it completely, causing attack success.
+We also observe that the three prompt injection detectors (\texttt{\seqsplit{transformers\_pi\_detector}}, \texttt{\seqsplit{DataSentinel}}, and \texttt{\seqsplit{Llama Prompt Guard 2}}) are ineffective.
+While they may perform well on datasets similar to their training distributions, they fail to generalize to AgentDojo, exhibiting high rates of false positives and negatives.

-\paragraph{Use Case II: ASB} Recall that ASB considers a threat model where attackers can insert a malicious tool into the agent's toolkit.
-To defend against this with \system{}, we create policies to restrict the agent to only access trusted tools.
-As a result, any malicious tools introduced by attackers will not be executed.
-This is practical because agent developers and users have control over the set of tools available for the agent.
+\paragraph{ASB} Similar to AgentDojo, we utilize an autonomous approach using LLMs for policy generation.
+That is, we leverage the method described in \cref{sec:method-auto} but do not provide any manually defined generic policies to simulate the worst-case scenario.
 We compare \system{} with prior defenses implemented in the original paper of ASB~\cite{zhang2024agent}: (i) \texttt{delimiters\_defense}~\cite{learnprompting_random_sequence} uses delimiters to wrap the user query and prompts the agent to execute only the user query within the delimiters; (ii) \texttt{ob\_sandwich\_defense}~\cite{learnprompting_sandwichdefense} appends an additional instruction prompt including the user task at the end of the tool call result; (iii) \texttt{instructional\_prevention}~\cite{learnprompting_instruction} reconstructs the user query and asks the agent to disregard all commands except for the user task.